wissam-sib/universal-sentence-encoder-java/Readme.md

 Tested on Windows 7 and Ubuntu 20.x.

-## Step 1 : Preparing the model
+## Step 1 : Prepare the model

 Note : You can skip this part and directly download the model [here](https://drive.google.com/file/d/1X6j8keyG0Hhc6CbOlc25gHwrYE_s9_NF/view?usp=sharing) (just unzip the folder ``universal-sentence-encoder-4-java`` at your favorite location)

-To prepare the model, I used the tensorflow hub in python to load it and then saved it with a simple save that specified the inputs and outputs:
+To prepare the model, I used the tensorflow hub in python to download into a ``KerasLayer``.
+Then I simply saved it while specifying the inputs and outputs:

 ```python
 import tensorflow.compat.v1 as tf